spineda2019/coreutilspp/README.md

 ## Why is it?
 I really just wanted to make a cross platform C++ project, and this is easy to dog food.

+## Licensing
+This is TBD, I like FOSS and would like the GPLv3 as a result, but this is subject to change, even when a decision is made.